 - A person acting on behalf of a school or post-16 institution (with the knowledge and agreement of the parent or young person where possible)

 What can I do next?

-Download the EHC needs assessment request form, fill it in and send it back to:
+Complete the EHC needs assessment request form, add in any supporting evidence and send or drop it off to: